-First, keep in mind that the total-B12 blood level test doesn’t tell us nearly as much as people think it does.
+Unfortunately, the regular total-B12 blood level test doesn’t tell us nearly as much as people think it does.
 This is due to a number of reasons:

-- In most countries, the low range of what’s considered normal B12 blood levels is way too low (100-250), often missing desperately deficient folks.
-People show symptoms of B12 deficiency even in higher levels, as deficiencies begin to appear in the cerebrospinal fluid below 550.
-This is why Japan is treating anybody with levels lower than 500 with B12 injections.
-These are levels that are considered normal in the US and in most of the rest of the world.
-Where 200 is often accepted as a low normal value not needing intervention, Japan and England updated their suggested range with low values of 500-550, and consider anything less to be dangerous.
+- In most countries, the lower vitamin B12 range of what’s considered normal levels is too low (100-250), often missing severe deficiencies.
+People show signs of B12 deficiency even at higher levels, as deficiencies may begin to appear in the cerebrospinal fluid below 550.
+This is why some professionals now treat anybody with levels lower than 500 with B12 injections.
+While 200 is often accepted as a low normal value that doesn’t require intervention, some clinics have updated their suggested range to 500-550, considering anything less to be dangerous.

 - The total-B12 blood test isn’t reliable.
-It measures the total amount of B12 in the blood, not distinguishing between active and inactive forms of B12.
+It measures the total amount of B12 in the blood but doesn’t distinguish between active and inactive forms.
 Inactive analogues of B12 (transcobalamin I and III) may represent as much as 90% of your blood levels.
-If a significant amount of your B12 is inactive, a test may show that you have normal vitamin B12 levels.
-This is why Japan and England updated their charts.
-Depending on the population, 30-50% of B12 deficiency patients (measured by true, low active-B12 levels) will have ‘normal’ total-B12 levels of 150-300.
+If a significant amount of your B12 is inactive, the test might still show normal vitamin B12 levels.
+Depending on the population, 30-50% of patients with low active-B12 levels will have ‘normal’ total-B12 levels of 150-300.

 - The total-B12 blood test doesn’t record what’s happening at the cellular level.
-Blood levels aren’t enough; we want to know what’s going on inside the cells and tissues.
+Blood levels alone aren’t enough; we want to understand what’s going on inside the cells.
 Therefore, an assessment of B12 status by serum B12 levels is insufficient.

 In short, you can’t rely on the regular serum B12 level test to tell you the whole story.
 You can only use it as an indicator.
 Now, let’s show some actual charts.